turbo/justContext.js/README.md

 **Styling**

 1. Include the CSS for justContext.
-Either write you own, or just download a pre-configured one from [here](https://raw.githubusercontent.com/minxomat/justContext.js/gh-pages/lib/justcontext.css).
+Either write your own, or just download a pre-configured one from [here](https://raw.githubusercontent.com/minxomat/justContext.js/gh-pages/lib/justcontext.css).
 2. Modify the HTML element you want to host a context menu on and give it a unique ID.
 For example:

 ```HTML